Root – “Stupid Simple”

 To gain more awareness of their brand, Root would run a series of online ads to reach their audience using an animation we’d create for them.
 Their target audience for this campaign?
-21-35 year old's on YouTube.
-YouTube ads can be incredibly challenging because you only have about 5 seconds to get people to pay attention and get your message across before they click away.
+21-35 year old’s on YouTube.
+YouTube ads can be incredibly challenging because you only have a few seconds to get people to pay attention and get your message across before they click away.

 We decided to create 3 different versions of the each spot so we can actually test which works best.
 When using paid ads online, it’s often incredibly easy to test different versions of the same ad to see which works best.
 So, the story needed to work in 3 formats, 7 seconds, 15 seconds and 30 seconds.
 This became quite a challenge because we needed to make sure the story/scripts were written in a way that could be complete in a long form as well as shortened into smaller edits.

 To deliver these messages quickly to their audience we knew we had to be simple with what we said to be remembered, one might even say, “stupid simple”.

 The idea of “stupid simple”, was one of the key ideas for not only the story, but for the art direction as well.
 When thinking about simple ways to tell stories or make, “basic shapes” came up, but we wanted to create something more visually interesting to get people’s attention right away.
 So, we went even further and discovered the blocks that kids play with and thought that was perfect.